chombo-discharge/chombo-discharge/doc/sphinx/source/FAQ.rst

    This is the reponsibility of :ref:`Chap:plasma_kinetics`.
 You should also check out the worked examples in the :ref:`Chap:NewSimulations` chapter.

 ... change the units in PlasmaC?
    You can't.
 We use SI units all over the place.

+... speed up the geometry generation, or reduce the memory footprint?
+   There are various things you can try.
+Try using a smaller ``amr_mesh.max_ebis_box_size`` or using the recursive box division algorithm for the index space generation.

+.. rubric:: Why does...

+... geometry generation take forever, or even crash?
+   You probably have too many AMR levels for your core count.
+There are memory limitations to the maximum AMR depth that can be used for embedded boundary applications.
+See :ref:`Chap:EBMesh` for details.